jrobio/CRA-Data-Project/README.md

 # CRA Data Project
-My conference session is based on a project I undertook in August of 2018.
+My conference session is based on a project I undertook over the summer of 2018.
 The project was about efficiently finding a way to compare Canadian Revenue Agency's (CRA) charity data to the BCIT's internal data.
 This project had the following outcomes:

-1. Identify Foundation that have given to other comparable charities in greater amounts
+1. Identify foundations with a pre-existing relationship with BCIT that have given to other comparable charities in greater amounts.
-2. Identify Directors who may also be alumni
+2. Identify directors who may also be alumni.

 This document discusses